awsdocs/amazon-ec2-user-guide/doc_source/EBSVolumeTypes.md

 Provisioned IOPS SSD \(`io1`\) volumes are designed to meet the needs of I/O\-intensive workloads, particularly database workloads, that are sensitive to storage performance and consistency\.
 Unlike `gp2`, which uses a bucket and credit model to calculate performance, an `io1` volume allows you to specify a consistent IOPS rate when you create the volume, and Amazon EBS delivers within 10 percent of the provisioned IOPS performance 99\.9 percent of the time over a given year\.

-An `io1` volume can range in size from 4 GiB to 16 TiB and you can provision 100 up to 32,000 IOPS per volume\.
+An `io1` volume can range in size from 4 GiB to 16 TiB\.
+You can provision from 100 IOPS up to 64,000 IOPS per volume on [Nitro system](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) instance families and up to 32,000 on other instance families\.
 The maximum ratio of provisioned IOPS to requested volume size \(in GiB\) is 50:1\.
 For example, a 100 GiB volume can be provisioned with up to 5,000 IOPS\.
-Any volume 640 GiB in size or greater allows provisioning up to the 32,000 IOPS maximum \(50 × 640 GiB = 32,000\)\.
+On a supported instance type, any volume 1,280 GiB in size or greater allows provisioning up to the 64,000 IOPS maximum \(50 × 1,280 GiB = 64,000\)\.

-The throughput limit of `io1` volumes is 256 KiB/s for each IOPS provisioned, up to a maximum of 500 MiB/s \(at 32,000 IOPS\)\.
+The throughput limit of `io1` volumes is 256 KiB/s for each IOPS provisioned, up to a maximum of 1,000 MiB/s \(at 64,000 IOPS\)\.
+Up to 32,000 IOPS, I/O size can be as high as 256 KiB, while above that a 16 KiB size is used\.

 ![\[Throughput limits for io1 volumes\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/io1_throughput.png)